refactoring-assistant/refactoring-assistant.github.io/code-smells/couplers/feature-envy/FeatureEnvyReadme.md

 # Feature Envy
 ## Description (What)

-When one method accesses the fields or methods of another object more than it does itself
+When one method accesses the data of another object more than it does itself

 ## How to Locate It (Where)